enckse/pyxstitch/README.md

 ## source

-* Clone this repository and run something to one of the following depending on system configuration:
+* Clone this repo and...

 ```
 python setup.py install